-Install Kali Linux Tools Using Katoolin In Linux
+Install Kali Linux Tools Using Katoolin In Ubuntu 18.04 LTS

 This tutorial walk you through installing Kali Linux Tools using Katoolin in Ubuntu.
-For those who don’t know, Katoolin is a Python script which is used to install all Kali Linux tools either automatically or manually.
+For those who don’t know, Katoolin is a Python script which is used to install all Kali Linux tools at once or manually one by one.
 Kali Linux has more than 300 penetration testing tools.
-Instead of installing tools, you can have only selective tools of your choice in your Linux box.
-If you only wanted to try the Kali Linux tools, you should give Katoolin a try.
-It will add Kali Linux repositories in your Ubuntu system, so that you can either install all pentesting tools automatically or only what is necessary.
-Katoolin is completely free and is officially tested on Debian based systems.
+Instead of installing all tools, you can install only selective tools of your choice in your Linux box using Katoolin.
+If you ever wanted to try the Kali Linux tools on Ubuntu or any other DEB based systems, you should give Katoolin a try.
+It will add Kali Linux repositories in your Ubuntu system, so that you can either install all pentesting tools at once or install only what is necessary.
+Katoolin is completely free, open source and is officially tested on Debian based systems.

 Install Kali Linux Tools Using Katoolin